jcvdodson/dbt-fabricspark/README.md

         retry_all: true
 ```

-### Reporting bugs and contributing code
+## Reporting bugs and contributing code

 - Want to report a bug or request a feature?
-Let us know on [Slack](http://slack.getdbt.com/), or open [an issue](https://github.com/microsoft/dbt-fabricspark/issues/new).
+Let us know on [Slack](http://community.getdbt.com/), or open [an issue](https://github.com/microsoft/dbt-fabricspark/issues/new)
+- Want to help us build dbt-fabricspark?
+Check out the [Contributing Guide](https://github.com/microsoft/dbt-fabricspark/blob/HEAD/CONTRIBUTING.md)

 ## Code of Conduct

-Everyone interacting in the Microsoft project's codebases, issue trackers, and mailing lists is expected to follow the [PyPA Code of Conduct](https://www.pypa.io/en/latest/code-of-conduct/).
+This project and everyone involved is expected to follow the [Microsoft Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

 ## Join the dbt Community

 - Be part of the conversation in the [dbt Community Slack](http://community.getdbt.com/)
 - Read more on the [dbt Community Discourse](https://discourse.getdbt.com)

-## Reporting bugs and contributing code

-- Want to report a bug or request a feature?
-Let us know on [Slack](http://community.getdbt.com/), or open [an issue](https://github.com/microsoft/dbt-fabricspark/issues/new)
-- Want to help us build dbt?
-Check out the [Contributing Guide](https://github.com/microsoft/dbt-fabricspark/blob/HEAD/CONTRIBUTING.md)

-## Code of Conduct

-Everyone interacting in the dbt project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [dbt Code of Conduct](https://community.getdbt.com/code-of-conduct).